Helmets.org

 Researchers at the MOMLab in the Netherlands have been working with Italy's Politecnico di Milano experimenting with bio-manufacturing based on mycelium.
 Mycelium is the root network of a fungus that feeds on hemp flakes.
 Briefly heating this mixture stops the growth process, resulting in a material with properties similar to EPS, the foam liner in many bicycle helmets.
 This liner is paired with a woven hemp shell and hemp retention straps, then allowed to continue growing together until all the parts are mated.

+There is no mention of the buckle or triglide strap connectors, almost always plastic on conventional helmets.
 If an actual production helmet can eventually be made this way it would advance the sustainability of the helmet industry and bring us closer to a circular business practices concept.